Organisations commit to making Scotland cycling friendly

 - Providing pool bikes or membership to a bike hire scheme

-- Providing bicycle mileage allowance for business journeys
+- Providing bike mileage allowance for business journeys

 - Offering cycle training